Temaran/UE4RenderDocPlugin/README.md

 How to Use
 ----------

-1. Make sure you are using Unreal Engine 4.10.4 or later.
+1. Make sure you are using Unreal Engine 4 version 4.10.0 or later.
-   This plugin is also known to work with all UE4 versions from 4.8.2 up to 4.11 (preview 6).
    There are commit tags in the repository for older versions of the plugin that suit former versions of UE4.

 2. Copy the contents of this repository into your `<Game>/Plugins/` folder.